sambeirne/sambeirne.github.io/README.md

 ## Experience

-### Game Designer, ArenaNet
+### Manager | Game Designer, ArenaNet
 Bellevue, WA — May 2007 - March 2019

-- Contributed to every modality of Guild Wars 2, an MMO enjoyed by more than 11 million players worldwide, from conception to launch and live support
+- Contributed to every mode of Guild Wars 2, a massively multiplayer online game (MMO) enjoyed by more than 11 million players worldwide, from conception to launch and live support
+- Worked in both manager and implementer roles, adapting to project needs
-- Designed game systems that were the foundation of content development and worked alongside engineers to bring them to fruition and make them accessible to other designers
+- Designed foundational tools and game systems and worked alongside engineers to bring them to fruition and make them accessible to other developers
-- Led multidisciplinary teams to develop features including single-player/co-op story, creature artificial intelligence, and dynamic content systems, among others
+- Led multidisciplinary teams to develop features including story, creature artificial intelligence, and dynamic content systems, among others
-- Design lead on the Guild Wars 2 content tools team; created functional UI mockups using Microsoft WPF; go-between for design and programming departments
+- Fostered a safe environment where team members felt comfortable expressing their ideas, making mistakes, and learning from them
+- Spearheaded experimental prototype development
 - Mentored new designers, some of whom went on to leadership positions
+- Implemented gameplay using ArenaNet’s proprietary toolset and open source tools
-- Story and open world design on Guild Wars 2 Living World episodes, continuous releases that generate ongoing revenue
+- Supported the game post launch as a designer on expansions and “Living World” episodes, continuous releases that generated ongoing revenue
-- Open world design on the Heart of Thorns and Path of Fire expansion packs
-- Competitive multiplayer design on Edge of the Mists, a World vs. World (large scale team based PvP) map
-- Scripted content for game modes including single-player story, competitive player vs. player, open world, dungeons, and player and creature skills using ArenaNet’s proprietary toolset
+- Collaborated with analytics to identify ways to improve the live game and future releases
+- Managed team schedules to ensure on time launches with an emphasis on quality

-### Game Designer, Griptonite Games
+### Manager | Game Designer, Griptonite Games
 Kirkland, WA — June 2004 - May 2007

 - Authored pitch documents that secured funding for new projects